sylt-lang/sylt-lang/SPEC.md

     ret a + 1
 }

+// Constant
+a :: 1
+a = 2  // This is illegal

 // Destructuring a tuple is allowed, after the definiton
 // e = 1, f = 2, g = 3.
 // If the number of variables doesn't match the length